U.S. Relations With Malawi

 More information about Malawi is available on the Malawi Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The United States established diplomatic relations with Malawi in 1964, following its full independence from the United Kingdom.
-Malawi saw one-party rule from 1966 to 1994.
-The transition from a one-party state to a multi-party democracy in 1994 strengthened bilateral relations between the United States and Malawi.
-The two countries have worked together to advance health, education, agriculture, energy, and environmental projects.
-In 2012, the U.S. reinstated the Millennium Challenge Corporation Compact partnership with Malawi following a number of reforms enacted by the Government of Malawi.
+Malawi was a one-party state from 1966 to 1994.
+The transition to multi-party democracy in 1994 strengthened bilateral relations between the United States and Malawi and the two countries have worked together to advance health, education, agriculture, energy, and environmental stewardship in Malawi.

 U.S. Assistance to Malawi